The Big Chase

 The Big Chase is a 1954 American crime drama film directed by Arthur Hilton and starring Glenn Langan, Adele Jergens, Lon Chaney Jr., Jim Davis and Douglas Kennedy.
 One of the film's scenes was directed by producer Robert L. Lippert Jr. This is the second film in which Langan appeared with Jergens, his real-life wife.

-Premise
+Plot

 A policeman with a pregnant wife on his side uses a helicopter to chase a payroll thief trying to escape to Mexico.